Macrometacorp/docs/docs/photoniq/vwrs/troubleshoot-vwrs.md

 ## Troubleshoot Waiting Room HTML

-You can configure the cloud origin (e.g. NetStorage) path to the waiting room HTML through the library or the domain record.
-To preview this HTML, open your preferred browser and navigate to the following URL: `https://<hostname>/<waiting-room-path>/preview`
+You have the option to set the URL for the waiting room HTML template either via the library or the domain record.
+To get a preview of the waiting room HTML template, launch your preferred web browser and go to the following URL: https://<hostname>/waiting-room-path>/status/preview.
 (for example, `http://show.store.com/checkout/preview`).

 ## Troubleshoot Waiting Room Cookie